 Electronic data and paper reports of suspected adverse reactions should be stored and treated in the same way as other medical records with appropriate respect for confidentiality regarding patients' and reporters' identifiability.
 Confidentiality of patients' records including personal identifiers, if provided, should always be maintained.
 Identifiable personal details of reporting healthcare professionals should be kept in confidence, protected from unauthorised access.
-With regard to patient's and reporter's identifiability, case report information should be transmitted between registration holder and PNC in accordance with pharmacovigilance rules, security measure should be extended to the complete data path.
-With regard to this, procedures should be implemented to ensure security and the non-corruption of data during data transfer.
+With regard to patient's and reporter's identifiability, case report information should be transmitted between registration holder and NPC in accordance with pharmacovigilance rules,

 To ensure pharmacovigilance data security and confidentiality, strict control measures should be in place to provide access to documents and to databases only to authorised personnel.
-This
+This security measure should be extended to the complete data path.
+With regard to this, procedures should be implemented to ensure security and the non-corruption of data during data transfer.